gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 But before that, I needed to calibrate the camera with the projector.
 The camera needs to know where is the projected surface in order to communicate the position of the shot relatively to the surface of projection.
 This calibration will be the first thing to be done when executing the program.
-It is establishing a main two coordinates axis system after used across the camera feed (input) and the projected area (output).
+It is establishing a shared two axes coordinates system across the camera feed (input) and the projected area (output).

 That calibration is done in two parts: